-During awake time, expose your baby to natural daylight.
+During the day, expose your baby to natural daylight.
 Grab your stroller or carrier and get out of the house.
-Take a nice walk or go on your deck to have your coffee.
-If it’s cold out, open up your blinds and to get natural light from the windows or at least open all the lights in your house.
+Take a nice daytime walk or go on your deck to have your coffee.
+If it’s cold out, open your blinds and get natural light from the windows, or at least open all the lights in your house.
 Exposure to light early in the day helps produce melatonin, the sleepy hormone, for sleep that night.
 Light in the afternoon and evening can help your baby stay awake until bedtime.

-Light and darkness does make a big impact on sleep and can have a big impact on night waking’s and early morning wakeups.
+Light and darkness do make a big impact on sleep and can have a big impact on nighttime wakings and early morning wakeups.

 3) Give yourself some time and grace.

 Time changes take time (no pun intended) for our bodies to adjust.
-The best approach is to be flexible, open minded and remember that we’re human, these changes take time!
+The best approach is to be flexible, open-minded, and remember that we’re human.
+These changes require patience!
 Your baby will adjust to their normal schedule but it can take up to two weeks for these adjustments to take place.

 4) Help is here if you need it!

-Try to remember that the falling back daylight savings adjustment is about shifting your baby’s sleep schedule and circadian rhythm.
+Try to remember that the falling back daylight savings and your baby’s sleep adjustment is about shifting their sleep cycle and circadian rhythm.
 This is not an easy shift.
 Unlike a sleep regression, this transition is all about shifting your child’s internal clock.